You’ve got the manly beard. It took time and diligence and patience, but you’ve got it. So, now what?

 - The blades that come with the product are pretty dull

-    Opposite to most other shavettes, Parker Straight Edge Razor is made of stainless steel, not some lower quality aluminum.
+Opposite to most other shavettes, Parker Straight Razor is made of stainless steel, not some lower quality aluminum.

 Its rounded exposure at the end of the blades helps in preventing possible cuts, while a unique clip to close mechanism makes changing a blade simple.

 This mechanism also keeps the blades tight in place and perfectly aligned.
 You can use both single and double edge blades with this product.

 In fact, you get 5 blades gratis when purchasing this item, so you are equipped with everything you need for some time.